 However, marijuana plants are weeds, and will usually grow at least okay under either spectrum of light during either stage.

 Light in any color spectrum will produce good growth and bud as long as you’re using cannabis grow lights and there’s enough brightness.

-But the best results in flowering are acheived by reddish-yellow light.
-For the hobbyist grower who may be low on cash and can’t change up the lights, you may want to consder getting all flowering bulbs for autos since they spend practically their whole life in the flowering stage.
+But the best yields and density in flowering is usually achieved with reddish-yellow light.
+For the hobbyist grower who may be low on cash and can’t change up the lights, you may want to consider getting all flowering bulbs for autos since they spend practically their whole life in the flowering stage.